 Feeling anxious?
 Dealing with a stressful event right now?
 Try the five stress management relaxation techniques and tips discussed below and your levels of stress and anxiety should decrease (at least temporarily).

 Stress Management Relaxation Techniques #1 to 3

-However don’t be foolish to do things that will create stress down the road!
-For example don’t splurge on a trip when you know you can’t afford it.
+- Live in the present.
+The buzzword lately seems to be ‘mindfulness’ and it makes sense.
+There’s no point in worrying about what may happen in the future.
+Enjoy your current life and don’t worry about problems before they occur.
+However, don’t be foolish to do things that will create stress down the road!
+For example, don’t splurge on a trip when you know you can’t afford it.
 But do enjoy your days off without worrying about the problems tomorrow’s workday will bring.

 Laugh with your kids and enjoy the small details that make them smile.
 No kids?
 Rent a funny movie.
 Laughing stimulates endorphins, which help reduce stress.
 You can also learn to meditate, which is a great way to stop the madness and appreciate the present moment.

 - Consider the news.
 The news can be a source of stress for many people.
 Over 90% of the events discussed during the news are totally out of our control, and many of these events are violent.
 For most people, it’s best to avoid watching the news, especially just before going to bed.
 However, there are also people who tend to make a mountain out of a molehill.
 If you’re one of these people or if you’re simply having a bad day (pimple on your nose, bad hair day, heard a hurtful comment), it may be worth turning on the news for five minutes to hear about real life and death problems.
 Sometimes a little perspective on life and the scope of our problems can be helpful in reducing stress levels.
 How does an upsetting comment from a friend compare to being driven out of your country because of war, famine, or worst?